Azure/ResourceModules/docs/wiki/TestingUsage.md

 ### Handling Parameters that require or contain a value that should be tokenized

 The following scenarios are common to when to use a token value in the parameter file.
-Refer to [Pipeline Design](./PipelinesDesign) for more details.
+Refer to [Parameter File Tokens Design](./ParameterFileTokens.md) for more details.

 - Scenarios where resources have dependencies on other resources, which may require to be linked using `resourceId` references.